MaksymDel/rnns-vs-cnns/README.md

 # RNNs vs CNNs for Sentence Classification
 This project takes as a background [CNNs for sentence classification](https://arxiv.org/pdf/1408.5882.pdf) paper and does the following:
 1) Reimplements models from the paper
-2) Adds a new dataset to verify to what extend conclusion stated in the paper generalize to a new domain
+2) Adds a new dataset to verify to what extend conclusions stated in the paper generalize to a new domain
 3) Implements several recurrent architectures and evaluates them on both new and paper's data

 ## Models